-Local railroad ticket offices are exasperated with the repeated failures of several local papers to realize that the new baggage checking arrangement described in yesterday's "News" is not without a cent's cost to the public. without a cent's cost to the public.
-Travelers pay draying charges, but their baggage is handled from their home to any station in the United States.
+Local railroad ticket offices are exasperated with the repeated failures of several local papers to realize that the new baggage checking arrangement described in yesterday's "News" is not scribed in yesterday's 'News' is not without a cent's cost to the public.
+Trayelers pay draying charges, but their baggage is handled from their home to any station in the United States.
 The assertion that no charges are made is absurd in itself.
-A travel-er buys his rallroad ticket and pays whatever charge, drawnen, and er buys his rallroad ticket and pays whatever charge draymen make on baggage hauling from residence or hoto line.
+A travel-er buys his railroad ticket and pays what are charge draymen make on whatever charge draymen make baggage hauling from residence or ho-tel to the depot.
+The Oregon Short Line took the initiative in adopting this up-to-date idea in the west.
+The Salt Lake Route, Rio Grande, Southern Pacific and other important western lines have fallen in-

 Discussion has been centered on the effect the innovation will have upon expressmen.
-That it will take business away from the small drayman is not For instance, the Salt Lake denied.
-Transfer company is under bonds to the Rio Grande to haul baggage and express in a satisfactory manner.
-No small expressman with a horse, a wagon and a street corner, constituting his all, could furnish any big bonds with a railroad company.
+That it will take business away from the small drayman is not denied.
+For instance, the Salt Lake Transfer company is under bonds to the Rio Grande to haul baggage and express in a satisfactory manner.
+No small expression with a horse, a wag-on and a street corner, constituting his all, could furnish any big bonds with a railroad company.